 The only possible issue arising from this is a client trying to connect to an already existing TM which is not running on the selected simulation.
 In case this happens, an error message will appear and the connection will be aborted, to prevent interferences between simulations.

 The TM is a module constantly evolving and trying to adapt the range of possibilities that it presents.
 For instance, in order to get more realistic behaviours we can have many clients with different TM in charge of sets of vehicles with specific and distinct behaviours.
 This range of possibilities also makes for a lot of different configurations that can get really complex and specific.
 For such reason, here are listed of considerations that should be taken into account when working with the TM as it is by the time of writing.

-Disable the synchronous mode in the script doing the ticks before it finishes.
+Disable the synchronous mode (both, world and TM sync mode) in the script doing the ticks before it finishes.
 Otherwise, the server will be blocked, waiting forever for a tick.

 The Traffic Manager is one of the most complex features in CARLA and so, one that is prone to all kind of unexpected and really specific issues.
 The CARLA forum is open to everybody to post any doubts or suggestions, and it is the best way to keep track of issues and help the CARLA community to become greater.
 Feel free to login and join the community.